-Hello Doc — I met you and Tom at Horse Progress Days last year in Illinois; I hope you are recovering from the fire.
-I have a 7-year-old Clydesdale mare that was broke as a 2 year old.
+Hello Doc — I have a 7-year-old Clydesdale mare that was broke as a 2-year-old.
 I used her double for 3 years doing chores — mostly on the manure spreader.
 I recently lost the gelding, so have used the mare as a single for hauling out manure on a stone boat.

 Hello, CA — Good to hear from you.
 Are you aware of my new 3 disc video set, “Gentle Training – The Round Pen”?
 I believe there is a lot in it that would help with your mare.